datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 >A is correct because of Google recommended practices; that is "just deploy it".
 B is not correct because you should not run your model from Google Kubernetes Engine.
 C and D are not correct because you should not export 2 copies of your trained model, etc. for this scenario.

+Group Analyst 1 and Analyst 2 should not have access to each other's BigQuery data.

+1. O Place the data in separate tables, and assign appropriate group access.
+2. O Analyst 1 and Analyst 2 must be in separate projects, along with the data.
+3. X Place the data in separate datesets, and assign appropriate group access.
+4. O Place the data in separate tables, but encrypt each table with different group key.

+>C is correct.
+BigQuery data access is controlled at the dataset level.
+A is not correct becauer BigQuery does not provide IAM access control to the individual table.
+B is not correct because the Analyst groups can be in the same project.
+D is incorrect because encryption does not determine access.

+Provide Analyst 3 secure access to BigQuery query results, but not the underlying tables or datasets.

+1. O Export the query results to a public Cloud Storage bucket.
+2. X Create a BigQuery Authorized View and assign a project-level user role to Analyst 3
+3. O Assign the bigquery.resultsonly.viewer role to Analyst 3
+4. O Create a BigQuery Authorized View and assign an organization-level role to Analyst 3

+> B is correct.
+You need to copy/store the query results in a separate dataset and provide authorization to view and/or user that dataset.
+A is not secure.
+C The readonly.viewer role does not exist AND secure access connot be applied to a query.
+D An organizational role is too broad and violates the principle of 'least privilege'.